 As we continue to drive collection and fibre recycling, we are also increasing our focus on polymer recycling in our packaging.
 As part of our recent pledge to the EU Plastics Strategy, we will work with partners to ensure that by 2030, recycling solutions are in place for all components of our beverage cartons.

 Recycling contributes to a circular economy that keeps valuable materials in use; it also helps prevent littering, saves resources, and reduces climate impact.

-In 2010, we set a goal to double the global recycling rate of Tetra Pak cartons to 40 percent by 2020.
+In 2010, we set a goal to double our recycling rate to 40 percent by 2020.
 We were the first packaging company to set such an ambitious target and have made considerable progress towards it.
-In 2017, our global recycling rate was 25 percent, the equivalent of a 15 billion increase in the number of packages recycled every year (from 32 billion in 2010 to 46 billion in 2017).
-However, it is important to note that through our initiatives we contribute to a lot more than that, the equivalent of 4 out of 10 Tetra Pak packages sold.
-This figure includes the recycling of all beverage cartons on the market, not just those we produce ourselves.
-That's because all collection and recycling programmes we develop or support are meant to take back cartons manufactured by any manufacturer, not only Tetra Pak.
+In 2018, our global recycling rate was 26 percent (from 25 percent in 2017).
+However, it is important to note that through our initiatives we have contributed to recycling a lot more than that, accounting for 40 percent of all packages in the market.
+Used beverage cartons are collected in 77 markets around the world, and PolyAl is collected in 48.

 Setting the goal was the right thing to do; it provided a direction that focused our work.
 The target raised the importance of recycling – both within and outside Tetra Pak.
 It helped us align partners along our value chain, and significantly improve recycling awareness and infrastructure along the way.